We're here to change that for you! It's time to discover some of the not-to-miss attractions that make the city such a great place to visit.

-For instance, there's a sewer tour at the Paris Sewer Museum (Le Musée des Égouts de Paris).
-It's a fun and fascinating way to spend some time below ground in Paris.
+For instance, there's a sewer tour at the Sewer Museum – Le Musée des Égouts de Paris).
+It's a fun and fascinating way to spend some time below ground in The City of Lights.

 The Museum of Fashion is home to one of the best fashion collections in the world.